cobusc/erlang_gb_trees_utils/README.md

 smallest_key_gte/2
 ------------------

-Find the entry containing the smallest Key key greater than or equal (gte) SearchKey in Tree.
+Find the entry containing the smallest Key key greater than or equal (gte) to SearchKey in Tree.

 ```erlang
 -spec smallest_key_gte(SearchKey::term(), Tree::gb_tree()) ->